maier/nad/DEVELOPMENT.md

  A native plugin is a NodeJS module which will be loaded into NAD.
 See [native example](examples/plugins/native), additionally, there are several native plugins in the [plugins](plugins/) directory.

- 1. Written as a nodejs module
+ 1. Written as a module
  1. Expose a `run()` method which will be passed five arguments.
      1. The plugin definition object
      1. A callback function